bartek3pl/Simple-Calculator-ReactJS/README.md

-# SimpleCalculatorReactJS
+# Another Classic Junior Simple Calculator in ReactJS
-Another Classic Junior Simple Calculator in ReactJS
+How to install: